psychemedia/storytelling-notes/time.md

 From the middle eighteenth century the impact of the application of the pendulum and other technical improvements to clocks enabled rural craftsmen, often part-time clockmaker-farmers, to manufacture cheap long case clocks that were respectably accurate.

-More precisely, they assembled and finished the small clock components made in Birmingham’s new ‘toy’ factories after the 1770s.
+More precisely, they assembled and finished the small clock components made in Birmingham's new 'toy' factories after the 1770s.
 Their cottage grandfather clocks were relatively simple mechanisms in bulky clock cases; they needed winding daily but they cost only a few pounds.

-They were among the first ‘consumer-durables’ bought at the bottom end of the market.
-“When any group of workers passed into a phase of improving living standards”, observed the late E. P. Thompson, “the acquisition of timepieces was one of the first things noted by observers.”
+They were among the first 'consumer-durables' bought at the bottom end of the market.
+"When any group of workers passed into a phase of improving living standards", observed the late E. P. Thompson, "the acquisition of timepieces was one of the first things noted by observers."

 So, small farmers and artisans acquired thirty-hour pull-wind clocks for their cottages.
-And in the new industrial towns some of the skilled, better-paid, workers acquired their own personal status symbols: cheap, bulky (‘turnip-sized’) pocket watches.
+And in the new industrial towns some of the skilled, better-paid, workers acquired their own personal status symbols: cheap, bulky ('turnip-sized') pocket watches.

 The parts were made and sometimes assembled in Liverpool and Coventry and, increasingly, Switzerland.
-They were not invariably accurate or reliable, but they created a demand for a better watch ‘next time’.
+They were not invariably accurate or reliable, but they created a demand for a better watch 'next time'.

 However, neither Switzerland, Great Britain, nor any place else in Europe, developed the quintessential features of factory mass production – standardised, interchangeable parts – and applied them successfully to the production of cheap timepieces.